nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Creates a client contact with their information in your FABook.
 Any contact information you don't have on hand can be updated later.

 * If you have multiple meeting times with your client, simply repeat the field `mt/TIME`.
+* The `[nw/NETWORTH]` field only accepts inputs that starts with the dollar sign, are numeric,and have more than 4 digits.
+We want to standardise the currency and the minimum amount net worth of a client. eg. `nw/$1234`.

 Format: `create n/NAME p/PHONE_NUMBER [e/EMAIL] [a/ADDRESS] [d/DESCRIPTION] [nw/NETWORTH] [mt/TIME...] [t/TAG]`